phelipetls/mapsbr/docs/source/tutorial.rst

    @savefig amazonas_with_municipalities.png
    ibgemaps.get_map("Amazonas", including="municipalities", geolevel="state").plot()

-Notice that you need to specify if it is a state, a municipality, etc., the location geographic level.
-This avoid unambiguity, e.g., "Rio de Janeiro" is both a state and a municipality.
+Notice that you need to specify if it is a state, a municipality, etc. This avoid ambiguity, e.g., "Rio de Janeiro" is both a state and a municipality.

 Another useful function is :py:func:`mapsbr.ibgemaps.geocode`, which is a more specialized function to convert locations names into geometric objects (it doesn't